-Since you came across this article, there’s a high likelihood you’re a newbie to chicken rearing and looking for a design to start constructing your own 4×8 chicken coop plan rather than purchasing a premade one.
-For the majority of individuals with basic carpentry and woodworking skills, constructing a chicken coop plan is not that complicated.
+Since you came across this article, there’s a high likelihood you’re a newbie to chicken rearing and looking for a design to start constructing your own 4×8 chicken coop rather than purchasing a premade one.
+For the majority of individuals with basic carpentry and woodworking skills, constructing a chicken coop is not that complicated.

 To make one, all you need is a thorough plan.
 Building your chicken coop is critical, particularly if you don’t have any experience building anything like this previously.
-You can go through every plan listed below and see the links for the detailed instructions of the plans.
+You can go through every plan listed below and see the links for detailed instructions of the plans.

-How to Build the Right Chicken Coop Plan
+How to Build the Right Chicken Coop

-Before you dive into the plans and designs, it’s critical to understand what makes an excellent 4×8 chicken coop plan.
+Before you dive into the plans and designs, it’s critical to understand what makes an excellent 4×8 chicken coop.
 A coop is more than a shelter; it is a home to live for your fowls.
 The coop has a significant impact on the life and health of your poultry.
 That is why it is critical to understand these concepts prior to constructing one.

 Think About the Size of Your Coop

-If the area is insufficient, your fowls will be unhappy.
+If the area is insufficient, your fowls will be stressed.
 The coop will quickly get stinky; your fowl will become stressed and agitated, they will begin scratching and pecking at one another, they will become unwell and ultimately die.
 While you can possibly give less than three sq. ft. per hen, they should spend most of their time outdoors.
 For smaller breeds like a bantam, you will need two sq. ft. only rather than four.

 Decide the Location for the Coop